edwinm/bitstorm.org/weblogdata/weblog/2024-10/using-svg-icons-on-the-web.md

 ## Creating an SVG icon sprite

-Using a lot of SVG icons can be bad for performance.
+Using a lot of SVG icon files can be bad for performance.
 The solution is to bundle the icons in one file: the sprite.
 This article describes how to do this.